This page contains historical information about the impact of various forms of communication on life in Denton.

 The Homersfield exchange was opened on 17th March 1930.
 Why it was given this name is a mystery as the building is located in Alburgh and three of the four parishes it serves are north of the river in Norfolk.
 However, as Homersfield station, see above, was also located in the same parish perhaps this was not so surprising?
 This was a time of great expansion of the telephone service into rural areas with the availability of the new small automatic exchanges.
 In contrast manual exchanges had been installed in urban areas for many years; Norwich since 1883, Bungay and Harleston from 1907.
 By the late 1920's rural exchanges were being installed once 8 local subscribers had requested connection.
 This was the situation in the Homersfield area where the exchange opened with the minimum 8 lines connected.
 The actual exchange, a "RAX 5", had a maximum capacity of 89 lines and was installed, originally in a brick building on Denton Road, Alburgh.
 As recently as the 1960's it was moved to the current wooden hut in Low Ditch Road near Piccadilly Corner.
 Denton lines are connected to the exchange via the green cabinet located at Church Corner.

 The familiar three–digit Homersfield numbers disappeared in the change over to the national six–digit STD system in mid 1994.
-The old numbers were given a 788 prefix under the Bungay area code – 01986.The village contains one public telephone box, opposite the Village Hall.
-These days it does not accept coins.
-Its number is 788199.
+The old numbers were given a 788 prefix under the Bungay area code – 01986.The village used to contain one public telephone box, opposite the Village Hall but it was removed in 2018.

 The Harleston area was one of the first in the country to qualify for a sponsored wireless broadband service in mid 2004.
 This was promoted by South Norfolk District Council supported by funding from the East of England Development Agency.
 The system was installed by the Redmoon organisation based on a central transmitter in Harleston relaying to Denton via Redenhall and Alburgh church towers.
 A further relay transmitter on top of Chapel Farm extended coverage to the north end of the village.